 DACC Syllabus Supplement

-The Bookstore is open from 8 a.m. to 5 p.m., Monday through Friday and is located in room DAAR 102 at the East Mesa Campus and DACL 170 at the Central Campus.
+Bookstore: The bookstore is open from 8 a.m. to 5 p.m., Monday through Friday and is located in room DAAR 102 at the East Mesa Campus and DACL 170 at the Central Campus.
 In addition to textbooks, the bookstore sells calculators, educational supplies, and other types of merchandise.
 To receive information on extended hours during registration periods for fall and spring semesters call (575) 527-7692.

-Through a variety of services, the career services office, located in room DAMA 99, assists students in achieving this goal.
+Career Services: Through a variety of services, the Career Services Office, located in room DASR 111, assists students in achieving this goal.
 Students are advised to contact the office early in their first semester at DACC, in order that they might familiarize themselves with the services available and have adequate time to explore career options.
 For more information, call (575) 527-7538.

-Student concerns can be addressed with the help of the counseling staff.
-Counselor is licensed by the State of New Mexico and is available by appointment to assist students with academic, personal and career concerns.
-Counselors are located in room DAMA-117 of the Student Services area, and appointments can be scheduled by calling 527-7616.
-Effective February 7th Counseling will move to DAMA RM 117, and will also be located at the East Mesa Campus, DASR, RM 104 (2012-2013 Student Catalog). www.dacc.nmsu.edu/SS/Counseling/ is the Counseling Assistance web site.
+Counseling Assistance: Student concerns can be addressed with the help of the counseling staff.
+Counselors are licensed by the State of New Mexico and are available by appointment to assist students with academic, personal and career concerns.
+Counselors are located in room DAMA-117 of the Student Services area, and appointments can be scheduled by calling (575) 527-7548.
+More information regarding DACC counseling services can be found at: http://dacc.nmsu.edu/counseling/.

-Transferability: Find out how this course fits into your NMSU bachelor degree by consulting with your academic advisor or the academic department at NMSU that offers the degree.
+Course Transferability: Find out how a course fits into your NMSU bachelor’s degree by consulting with your academic advisor or the academic department at NMSU that offers the degree.
 General education courses at NMSU/DACC can be identified by the G suffix.
 For more information, contact the DACC Academic Advising Center at (575) 528-7272 or visit with your advisor to see how this course transitions to NMSU.

-As an open-door institution, DACC is committed to providing equal educational opportunities to students regardless of personal, economic, or social conditions.
-This commitment means helping students overcome financial barriers in getting the education they seek (DACC 2012-2013 Catalog, pg.
-12).
-As you may be eligible for financial aid, stop by the Financial Aid office at the Las Cruces Campus in Room DAMA 115 or call 527-7696 for additional information.
+Financial Aid: As an open-door institution, DACC is committed to providing equal educational opportunities to students regardless of personal, economic, or social conditions.
+This commitment means helping students overcome financial barriers in getting the education they seek DACC Catalog).
+As you may be eligible for financial aid, stop by the Financial Aid office at the East Mesa Campus in Room DASR 109 or call (575) 527-7696 for additional information.

 You must attend classes to receive financial aid.
 If you stop attending or drop any course(s) you may be required to repay all or part of the financial aid received.

-DACC reserves the right to verify that you are the person registered for this online course.
+Identity Authentication: DACC reserves the right to verify that you are the person registered for this course.
 You may be required to authenticate your identity by providing at least one form of government-issued identification and/or by attending one or more mandatory meetings.
 Misrepresentation of an academic or non-academic nature is a serious violation of the Student Code of Conduct and will be reported to the appropriate administrative official and adjudicated in accordance with the Student Code of Conduct.
 If you are found responsible for violating the Student Code of Conduct, disciplinary sanctions will be imposed including disciplinary probation, suspension, expulsion, and/or dismissal.
 Disciplinary sanctions may appear on your official academic transcript.

-The DACC Library offers a variety of resources in both print and non-print formats, and promotes leading-edge technology and electronic resources.
+Library Services: The library system offers a variety of resources in both print and non-print formats, and promotes leading-edge technology and electronic resources.
 The student college I.D. serves as a library card for checking out books, which are loaned for three weeks.
 If you would like more information, contact the Library Media Center at (575) 527-7555 or the East Mesa Library at (575) 528-7260 or the library at your campus.
 You can also visit the Library website.